AbriCS/Horiseon/README.md

 ## Description

 Horiseon is a consultancy company supporting organisations with their social media marketing.
-The Coronavirus Pandemic has forced the Horiseon Executive team to re-evaluate their marketing strategy which includes Search Engine Optimisation (SEO) of the company's website.
+The Coronavirus Pandemic has forced the Horiseon Executive team to revise the efficact of all their marketing tools which includes Search Engine Optimisation (SEO) of the company's website.

 ## Getting Started